-In previous blogs we have discussed some of the advantages of Commercial Property as an investment.
+In previous blogs we have discussed some of the advantages of commercial real estate as an investment.
 In this blog we will explore what an investor should look out for.

 Commercial property usually produces much higher income than an investment in a residential property, and the quality and strength of the income, in turn, largely determines the value of a Commercial property.
 So as an investor, you should consider not only the scope for capital gains but importantly, the quality of the income.